 The video reached 1 million views in 22 minutes on YouTube.
 It gathered more than 6 million views at the time of writing, 19 hours after its release.

-The video shows Sơn Tùng M-TP struggling with his life, breaking mirrors, being arrested, and ends with a jump from a building for what looks like a suicide.
+The video shows Sơn Tùng M-TP struggling with his life, breaking mirrors, being arrested, and ends with a jump from a building for what looks like suicide.

 But for the Vietnamese ministry of Information and Communications, this new video contains illegal content after having received feedback from viewers, according to its statement published on Friday.

 Two state regulatory agencies decided to censor the video, taking measures to prevent from “posting, circulating, and spreading” the music video online.
-The reason given by officials is that the content use negative images affecting young people by promoting suicide.
+The reason given by officials is that the content uses negative images affecting young people by promoting suicide.

 The Department of Performing Arts found that There’s No One At All carried a “negative, non-educational message with many scenes of violence and at the end a suicidal character which has a strong impact on the viewer’s psychology, easily influencing and orienting negative behavior in society, especially among children.”
 As such, authorities consider the video violates the country’s “customs and traditions, negatively impacting morale, public health and social psychology”.